 - You must be in My Maps to create or edit a map; if you started in Google Maps, go to Your Places and click on the option to open it in My Maps

-- To edit a location point click the Edit (pencil) in the pop-up window; when done editing click Save to save it with the changes
+- To edit a point click the Edit (pencil) in the window; when done editing click Save to save it with the changes

-- Data for every point in a layer is saved in a Data Table for that layer; to get to a layer's Data Table click on the 3 dots by the layer title, then Data Table; can edit data for any point in that layer right there; easy to make them more uniform there where you see the titles and descriptions together
+- Data for every point is saved in a Data Table for each layer; to get to a layer's Data Table click on the 3 dots by the layer title, then Data Table; can edit data for points in that layer right there; easy to make them more uniform there than on the map itself

-- Can add lines joining locations to indicate travel -- click on the little "Y" lines icon on the pop-up window; can click anywhere on the line and move that part of it to follow streets, etc.; and can check distances along these lines; can also find the area enclosed by a closed line
+- Can add lines joining locations to indicate travel and can check distances and even area enclosed by a closed line

-- Can add pictures or videos to any location point by clicking on the camera icon on the pop-up window for the point
+- Can add text, pictures, or videos at any point by clicking on the camera icon on the pop-up window for the point

-- Click Preview (at top) to see how the finished map will look; on both editing and on preview you can turn on or off the various layers by checking or unchecking that layer
+- Click Preview (at top) to see how the finished map will look; on preview you can turn on or off the various layers

 REFERENCES, HELPS, AND TUTORIALS FOR MAKING A GOOGLE MAP